joaquin2c/MedSAM_LITS/README.md

 # MedSAM
-This is the modify repository for MedSAM: Segment Anything in Medical Images.
+This is the modified repository for MedSAM: Segment Anything in Medical Images.

 ## Installation